lmfit/uncertainties/doc/tech_guide.rst

 package can be `pickled <http://docs.python.org/library/pickle.html>`_ (they can be stored in a file, for instance).

-If multiple variables are pickled together (including when pickling :doc:`NumPy arrays <numpy_guide>`), their correlations are preserved:
+If multiple :class:`UFloat` objects are pickled together (including when pickling :doc:`NumPy arrays <numpy_guide>`), their correlations are preserved:

 >>> import pickle